prajakta1321/NatureNest/README.md

-# NatureNest
+🎯# NatureNest
-Gardening Community Database Integration !

-A garden community database tracks member activities, harvests, and plot details, fostering collaboration among members.
-It centralizes plant, plot, and member data, enabling efficient management and community engagement within the gardening ecosystem.
-This database facilitates coordination, resource sharing, and growth in a vibrant, communal gardening space.
+✅**Objective:**

+✔ Developed a gardening platform to cultivate a vibrant community of gardeners, facilitating the management and sharing of member profiles, plant information, and harvest data.

+✅**Key Contributions:**

+✔ Utilized a SQL database hosted on Google Cloud Platform to efficiently manage and share essential gardening information among members.
+✔ Designed color-blind-friendly features to enhance accessibility, promoting engagement and inclusivity within the gardening community.
+✔ Implemented knowledge-sharing tools to foster collaboration and learning among users.
+✔ Demonstrated effective project management skills throughout the development process, ensuring timely delivery and successful collaboration among team members.

+✅**Impact:**

+✔ The platform successfully nurtured a community of gardeners, improving user engagement and experience while enhancing knowledge sharing and collaboration in gardening practices.